yechielb2000/ride-share-simulator/README.md

 - `Config.yaml` configurable file for the services, [file structure](shared/config/config.py).
 - `Shared` shares sources across all services.
-    - `Config` the configuration schema, instance and loader.
+    - `Config` the configuration schema, instance, and loader.
     - `Kafka` generic interfaces for kafka such as adjusted `kafka consumer` etc...
     - `Logger` setup for logger (I use loguru, great library).
     - `Models` all shared models such ass `Driver`, `Ride` etc...